How do I make an appointment?

 Do I need a referral?

-A referral is not necessary unless you are claiming your treatment through a compensable body (DVA, Workcover, InjuryNet, TAC or Medicare EPC).
+A referral is not necessary unless you are claiming your treatment through a Medicare EPC (your GP will arrange this if you qualify).
 If you have any queries regarding claiming your treatment please contact our reception staff on (03) 9817 2203.

 How do I pay?